Study 5. Prayer: Exercising His Authority

 John Wesley, the founder of the Methodist church, once said, “God does nothing on the earth except in answer to believing prayer.”

 How much importance do you attach to John Wesley’s statement?
-If you think that it is a true statement, why would God deliberately limit himself to only working through prayer?
+If you think it is a true statement, why would God deliberately limit himself to only working through prayer?
 If you believe that it is not a correct statement, please give your reasons why.

 29The people of the land practice extortion and commit robbery; they oppress the poor and needy and mistreat the alien, denying them justice.
 30"I looked for a man among them who would build up the wall and stand before me in the gap on behalf of the land so I would not have to destroy it, but I found none.
 31So I will pour out my wrath on them and consume them with my fiery anger, bringing down on their own heads all they have done, declares the Sovereign LORD" (Ezekiel 22:29-31).